Business culture in Lithuania

 Business Culture in Lithuania is characterised by business communication, business etiquette, business meeting etiquette, internship and student placements, cost of living, work-life-balance and social media guide.

-Lithuania is a relatively small country in the northern part of Europe.
+With a population of 2.8 million in 2022, Lithuania is a relatively small country in the Northern part of Europe.
 The largest among the three Baltic States, it neighbours Latvia and Belarus to the north and to the southeast, respectively.
 To the south, the country borders Poland and to the southwest the Russian exclave of the Kaliningrad Oblast.
 Reaching 65,300 km2, Lithuania’s land mass is larger than that of Switzerland, the Netherlands, Belgium or Denmark.
 Lithuania has approximately 91 km of sandy coastline; however, no more than 38 km of these face the open Baltic Sea.
 The remaining length of the coast is along the Curonian Spit.
 Lithuania has an ice-free port in Klaipëda, which is the largest and most important transport hub in the country and links routes through sea, land and railway from both East and West.
 The climate can be classed as between maritime and continental, with wet, moderate summers and winters.
 Lithuania is in the Eastern European Time Zone and adheres to CET (UTC +2) during the winter and EEST (UTC +3) during the summer.

 Lithuania has had an interesting history.
 At the end of the 14th century, the country was the largest in Europe and later it formed a union with Poland creating a single dual state, which was only dismantled in 1795.
 Lithuania recovered its freedom after World War I; however, it was annexed by the USSR in 1940.
 Fifty years later, it was the first Baltic State to declare its independence from Russia, on the 11th of March 1990.